bentomhall/nih-system/homebrewery/world/player-options.md

 Level|Spell
 :----|:----:
 1st|False Life
-3rd|Wither and Bloom*
+3rd|Wither and Bloom&dagger;
-5th|Life Transference*
+5th|Life Transference&dagger;
 7th|Vampiric Touch
 9th|Enervation

-Spells marked with * are found in sources other than the Players Handbook and can be substituted for similarly-themed spells at the DM's discretion if not available.
+Spells marked with &dagger; are found in sources other than the core 5e books and can be substituted for similarly-themed spells at the DM's discretion if not available.

 #### Armored Caster
 When you pick this assignment at level one, you gain proficiency in medium armor and shields and can cast warmage spells while wearing and wielding them.
 You can use your shield as a focus for your spells.